 - In a small saucepan, on medium heat, heat your sake, mirin, red miso paste, and white sugar.

-- Bring to a slight boil and remove from heat after 3 minutes or until your sugar has dissolved.
+- Bring to a slight boil and remove from heat after 10 minutes or until your sugar has dissolved.
+The sauce should be thick.

 - Preheat the broiler.
 Make sure the oven rack is 6 inches away from the broiler.